-- Relay what you hear to the Advocacy Chair, who will work with lobbyists for appropriate follow-up.
+- Relay what you hear to the Legislative Chair, who will work with lobbyists for appropriate follow-up.

 - Make sure at least one tourism representatives attends local legislative coffees or town hall meetings (TFI sends a list of these out weekly during sessions.)